Realtime API

 ```python theme={null}

-await realtime_client.set_prompt("Anime style")
+await realtime.set_prompt("Anime style")

-await realtime_client.set_prompt(
+await realtime.set_prompt(

 "A detailed artistic style with vibrant colors and dramatic lighting",